schmave/demschooltools/custodia/README.md

 Keep in mind that the assumed port number (5432) in the two connection strings is the postgres default.
 If your postgres uses a different port, you will need to change that too.

+When starting with a new database, or when you want to "reset" your current database, set the key ```:migratedb``` to ```true``` before you start the application.
+That will cause the database to be recreated empty, then some sample data be put inside it.
+CAUTION: leaving it set to ```true``` will cause it to drop EVERY TIME.
+You might want it true for the first time, then immediately set it to ```false``` after the application starts.

+The application also sets up five default users for local testing.
+They are "admin", "super", "admin2", "user", and "demo".
+They all have the password "web".
+Typically, you will use "super" for local testing.

 ## NPM